Nebraska is one of those “gem” states. It’s whimsical, it’s beautiful, it’s rugged, it’s competitive, and it’s fun.

 When it comes to famous Nebraskan authors, it doesn’t get much more prolific than Willa Cather.
 Recognized by notable critics as “…one of the most important American novelists of the first half of the 20th Century,” Cather is listed among greats like Ernest Hemingway and William Faulkner.

-Willa Cather lived most of her life in Red Cloud, Neb., and the city has become a literary destination visited by people from across the nation.
+Willa Cather many years of her childhood in Red Cloud, Neb., and the city has become a literary destination visited by people from across the nation.

 The National Willa Cather Center is only the beginning of Cather-related features in Red Cloud, alongside tours of Cather’s childhood home, literature-centric events, and even the recently-renovated and reopened Red Cloud Opera House.